 If there is something grand that history has given the modern world, it would be the great minds that inspired several (and mostly) magnificent architectural movements.
 Architectural movements had undoubtedly left their marks on the face of every corner of the world.
 Standing at their full grandeur, they continuously bring fascination and amusement to those who laid eyes on them.
+There are all kind of architecture styles ranging from modern use of aluminum stair lifts to heavily wood themed old world style.

 With the spark of the Renaissance from the 14th to the 16th and 17th centuries, it is as if the world had seen all.
 Except for that centuries later, the said architectural movements further inspired a spawn of innovative styles in architecture.
 Beaux-Arts Architecture is a great example to explore.
 You may have seen one or two of these beaux-arts buildings in New York City without even knowing it!